 As I only experienced the “Linky Link” last year, I can’t say whether I missed it or not.
 I checked the “letter” post daily for new blogs, so it worked OK for me.
-My only problem was how Facebook sometimes only posted the url link with nothing else, so I would have to write the name of my A to Z theme for interest…. just having a “url” show, isn’t always eye-catching
+My only problem was how Facebook sometimes only posted the URL link with nothing else so I would have to write the name of my A to Z theme for interest…. as to just having a plain “URL” show, isn’t always eye-catching

 One of my suggestions to future A to Z bloggers is… to post a link at the bottom of each post directed back to your first post; I sometimes had a hard time finding the other posts.

 My views on the A to Z Blog Challenge